SpaceView/AutoSeg/Readme.md

 # Introduction to AutoSeg -- an image annotation tool

+For latest updating information please refer to <ReleaseNotice.txt>

 Easy and user friendly annotation tool, it supports area annotation, polygon annotation, rectangle annotation.

-Landmarks & points are not finished yet.
+Annotation of landmarks & points are not available yet.